Event topology and constituent-quark scaling of elliptic flow in heavy-ion collisions at the Large Hadron Collider using a multiphase transport model: Event Generation and Analysis Methodology

 \subsection{Transverse Spherocity}

 Transverse spherocity is an event property which is defined for a unit vector $\hat{n} (n_{T},0)$ that minimizes the ratio~\cite{Cuautle:2014yda, Cuautle:2015kra}:

 By restricting it to the transverse plane, transverse spherocity becomes infrared and collinear safe~\cite{Salam:2009jx}.
-By construction, the extreme limits of transverse spherocity are related to specific configurations of events in transverse plane i.e. jetty and isotropic.
+By construction, the extreme limits of transverse spherocity are related to specific configurations of events in the transverse plane i.e. jetty and isotropic.
 The value of transverse spherocity ranges from 0 to 1, which is ensured by multiplying the normalization constant $\pi{^2}/4$ in Eq.~\ref{eq1}.
-Here onwards, for the sake of simplicity the transverse spherocity is referred as spherocity.
+Here onwards, for the sake of simplicity the transverse spherocity is referred to as spherocity.
 To disentangle the low-$S_0$ and high-$S_0$ events from the spherocity-integrated events, we have applied spherocity cuts on the generated events.
-The spherocity distributions are selected in the pseudo-rapidity range of $|\eta|<0.8$ with a minimum constraint of 5 charged particles with $p_{\rm{T}}>$~0.15~GeV/$c$ to recreate conditions similar to ALICE experiment at the LHC.
+The spherocity distributions are selected in the pseudo-rapidity range of $|\eta|<0.8$ with a minimum constraint of 5 charged particles with $p_{\rm{T}}>$~0.15~GeV/$c$ to recreate conditions similar to ALICE experiment at the LHC~\cite{ALICE:2019dfi}.
 The low-$S_0$ events are those events having spherocity values in the lowest 20\% and the high-$S_0$ events are those occupying the highest 20\% in the spherocity distribution.
 The spherocity cuts are shown in Table~\ref{tab:1}.

-Figure~\ref{fig1} shows the transverse momentum space correlation ($p_{\rm y}$ vs. $p_{\rm x}$) for $\pi^++\pi^-$ in different spherocity classes for (0-10)\% (top) and (40-50)\% (bottom) central Pb-Pb collisions at $\sqrt{s_{\rm{NN}}} = 5.02$~TeV in AMPT model.
+Figure~\ref{fig1} shows the transverse momentum space correlation ($p_{\rm y}$ vs. $p_{\rm x}$) for $\pi^++\pi^-$ in different spherocity classes for (0-10)\% (top) and (40-50)\% (bottom) central Pb+Pb collisions at $\sqrt{s_{\rm{NN}}} = 5.02$~TeV in AMPT model.
 The spherocity integrated events for (40-50)\% centrality class clearly show anisotropy in the momentum space which is linked to the initial state geometrical anisotropy.
-However such an anisotropy is not observed in the (0-10)\% centrality class.
-This behavior is understood as semi-central collisions develop an almond shape of nuclear overlap region in the initial stage while for most central collisions the nuclear overlap region is nearly circular.
+However, such anisotropy is not observed in the (0-10)\% centrality class.
+This behavior is understood as semi-central collisions develop an almond shape of the nuclear overlap region in the initial stage while for most central collisions the nuclear overlap region is nearly circular.
 When one studies the transverse momentum space correlation in different spherocity classes, the low-$S_0$ events show higher anisotropy compared to spherocity-integrated events while high-$S_0$ events show nearly zero anisotropy.
-This is one of the testimonies that spherocity is a unique tool for the event classification to study the particle production in heavy-ion collisions.
+This is an indication that spherocity can be a useful tool for event classification to study particle production in heavy-ion collisions.